HARDeConstruction/hello-world/README.md

 You can test it online here: [https://copy.sh/brainfuck/](https://copy.sh/brainfuck/)

-Paste the code, hit run, and be amazed as it prints:
+Paste the code, hit run, and be amazed as it prints out.

 Why?